Operation Bullshine: Production

 Donald Sinden wrote in his memoirs:

 A rather good comedy script on the subject of the ATS, with the ambiguous title of Girls in Arms, was my next assignment.
 Many of my scenes were with my batman and I was not overjoyed when they told me that the part was to be played by Ronald Shiner: a nice enough chap but his comedy playing was of the broadest: there would be no chance of anything subtle.
 My heart sank even further when the title was changed to Operation Bullshine.
 Apart from working with some splendid actors such as Barbara Murray and Naunton Wayne it was a fairly joyless experience.

 Reception

 Operation Bullshine was the tenth most popular film at the British box office in 1959.
 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+Variety also said this.